krakrukra/PocketAdmin/extra/wiki/eng/commands.md

-The command language used in payload files is based on existing [ducky script](https://github.com/hak5darren/USB-Rubber-Ducky/wiki/Duckyscript),
+The command language used in payload files is based on older [ducky script 1.0](https://web.archive.org/web/20220816200129/http://github.com/hak5darren/USB-Rubber-Ducky/wiki/Duckyscript)
 originally made for the USB rubber ducky.
 This is to make the old rubber ducky
 payloads still work with PocketAdmin.
 There are, however, many differences and
 extentions, so it will not work the other way around.